christoforos-nikolaou/MolBioMedClass/README.md

 * TBA

 ## 9. Part IVb.
 Correlation, Regression and Causation.
-In biomedical modeling (included in previous practical class for the 2023-2024 season)
+In biomedical modeling (Dec 12th 2025)

 In this class we will see how some of the models we recently discussed find applications in the biomedical sciences.
 We will see how models of regression and classification can by applied in the fields of: